DeschampsJ/docker/README.md

 -----------------
 ## II - Deploying a web app

-Now we will deploy a web app in a container.
+Now we will deploy a personalized web app in a container.
+Previously we used the Alpine Linux image which was already built and included.
+We now have a javascript application so we need to build the image.
-First clone the github repo :
+First clone the github repo:
 ```bash
 git clone https://github.com/DeschampsJ/docker
 cd container
 ```

-Now you have acces to the app files : app.js, package.json & Dockerfile
+You have now acces to the app files `app.js` & `package.json` alongside with the `Dockerfile`.
+Let's build the web app image:
 ```bash
 docker image build -t dockertuto:cpe .
 ```
+The `-t` parameter specify a name and an optional tag for the image being built.
+The format is typically `<name>:<tag>`.
+Do not forget the `.`, it specifies that the Dockerfile is in the current directory.$

+The following command will run a Docker container based on the image we just built.
 ```bash
 docker container run -d --name web -p 8000:8080 dockertuto:cpe
 ```
+The `-d` option is used to run a Docker container in detached mode, meaning that the container runs in the background, so you can keep using the terminal.
+We use `--name web` to name our running container which will allow us to simply run commands on it.
+We also need to specify which ports will be used with the `-p` option.
+Port 8000 on the host machine will be mapped to port 8080 on the Docker container.

 There are some commands you can try on your container:
 ```bash
 docker container stop web